Exchange Programs for Students and Recent Graduates

 The two main program types are 1) the CIEE Work Abroad exchange, which enableS students to get a work permit in advance, then look for a job on site with assistance from overseas offices, and 2) overseas job placement programs offered by a number of U.S.-based work exchange organizations.

 Work Permit Programs for Students

-BUNAC or CIEE can get you a work permit—otherwise virtually impossible for Americans to obtain—any time of the year for Australia, Britain, New Zealand, Canada (BUNAC only), Ireland, France, China, Ghana, Brazil, and Germany (CIEE only).
+CIEE can get you a work permit—otherwise virtually impossible for Americans to obtain—any time of the year for Australia, New Zealand, Ireland, France, China, Ghana, Brazil, and Germany (CIEE only).
 Without a work permit, you could only work illegally, seriously limiting your options.
-The cost of the program ranges from $250 (for Britain) to $500.

 To be eligible, you must be a U.S. citizen (or permanent resident) and an undergraduate or graduate student studying in the U.S. and taking at least eight credit hours.
 Non-students under age 30 may participate in the Australia and New Zealand programs.
 (Student status as defined by the program continues for one semester after you leave school: spring and summer graduates have until the following December 31 to enter the country in which they will work, and December graduates have until June 30.)
 Participants in the France and Germany programs must have had two years’ study of the appropriate language.

 This is a do-it-yourself program—you find your own job and apartment using listings provided by the overseas program office.
 The average time for finding jobs is around one week, depending upon the country.
 The initial investment includes the program fee, roundtrip airfare, and enough money ($1,000), to tide you over until you get the first paycheck.
 Most students report that they can cover their expenses.